OmniSharp/omnisharp-vim/README.md

 OmniSharp is just a thin wrapper around the awesome [NRefactory] (https://github.com/icsharpcode/NRefactory) library, so it provides the same completions as MonoDevelop/SharpDevelop.
 The server knows nothing about Vim, so could be plugged into most editors fairly easily.

-__New!__ OmniSharp now also includes a "go to definition" function that doesn't require CTAGS.

 ##Screenshot
 ![Omnisharp screenshot](https://raw.github.com/nosami/Omnisharp/gh-pages/Omnisharp.png)